FabianUlrich96/Bachelor-Thesis/README.md

 - package time

 Webscrape the user profiles from the ru.stackoverflow page and search if the user has a stackoverflow.com profile as well.

+## StatisticalAnalysis
+### Checkstyle
+#### checkstyle_analysis.py:
+Requirements:
+- package pandas
+- package seaborn
+- matplotlib
+Main file for the statistical analysis of the Checkstyle results

+#### checkstyle_analysis_popularity.py
+Requirements:
+- package pandas
+- package seaborn
+- matplotlib

+File for the statistical analysis of the results by popularity on the platform by assigning unpopular, neutral and popular to each post using the score of each post.
+Popular = Score of 5 and greater
+Neutral = Score between 0 and 4
+Unpopular = Score less than 0

+The rest of the files are the resulting graphs and the .csv files that have been taken from the database for analysis.

+### ktlint
+#### ktlint_analysis.py
+Requirements:
+- package pandas
+- package seaborn
+- matplotlib

+Main file for the statistical analysis of the ktlint results.
+The rest of the files are the resulting graphs and the .csv files that have been taken from the database for analysis.

+### Cyclomatic Complexity
+#### Java
+##### java_analysis.py
+Requirements:
+- package pandas
+- package seaborn
+- matplotlib
+- numpy

+Main file for analysing the Java Cyclomatic Complexity

+##### java_lines_analysis.py
+Requirements:
+- package pandas

+File to analyse the Java Cyclomatic Complexity Density

+#### Kotlin
+##### kotlin_analysis.py
+Requirements:
+- package pandas
+- package seaborn
+- matplotlib

+Main file for analysing the Kotlin Cyclomatic Complexity

+##### kotlin_lines_analysis.py
+Requirements:
+- package pandas

+File to analyse the Kotlin Cyclomatic Complexity Density